alexwarren/techdebtguide/articles/case-study-stack-overflow.md

 Migrate the following CareersAuth tables to the main Careers database:

-- aspnet_Membership
+- `aspnet_Membership`
-- aspnet_Users
+- `aspnet_Users`
-- openid_aspnet_Users
+- `openid_aspnet_Users`
-- PasswordResetRequest
+- `PasswordResetRequest`

-The remaining tables in CareersAuth are not required by the BypassCareersAuth implementation.
+The remaining tables in CareersAuth are not required by the `BypassCareersAuth` implementation.

-Password resets expire after 48 hours so we don’t actually need most of those PasswordResetRequest rows.
-(Right now we would only keep 47 rows).

-There is also an aspnet_Membership_CreateUser stored procedure.
+There is also an `aspnet_Membership_CreateUser` stored procedure.
 We could either migrate this or just call the same SQL directly.

 ##### Future Stages

 These need a bit more thought, so are not in scope for right now (but if you do have thoughts, please share them!)

 - Fixing the data model.
-Currently we have email addresses in three places - CareersAuth.aspnet_Membership.Email, CareersAuth.aspnet_Users.Username and Careers.Users.Email.
+Currently we have email addresses in three places - `CareersAuth.aspnet_Membership.Email`, `CareersAuth.aspnet_Users.Username` and `Careers.Users.Email`.
 When a user’s email address is changed in Careers, we do not update the CareersAuth data.
 This means we have to check additional usernames (CareersAuth usernames are just email addresses) in the login code, as the login username is still the old email address.
 It also means currently you can’t send a password reset to your new email address.
 Users can log in using their old or new email address.
 There’s also nothing to stop you changing your email address on Careers to one that has an existing CareersAuth account.
-Needz moar thought about how to tidy this up.
+Needs more thought about how to tidy this up.
 - Migrating to StackAuth.
 This seems desirable so people can use the same username+password on Careers as they do on SO.
-Needz moar thought about how to handle this, especially what to do about accounts that already exist in StackAuth.
+Needs more thought about how to handle this, especially what to do about accounts that already exist in StackAuth.

 </div>

-Established that Talent could authenticate users by reading the CareersAuth database.
-Able to replicate the functionality of ASP.NET Simple Membership (see RFC).

-Feature flagged login and signup pages to use new login code.
-Sent RFC for feedback, to see how far the project should go.
-Got comments back, effectively approval.
+Feedback:

+- "Is migration to StackAuth actually worth doing?
+StackAuth is kind of a gross hack, and it would put a lot of burden on Careers (and Core) to share it’s functionality."
+- "Great!
+One less thing to worry about during failovers and no more 'What the heck is CareersAuth again?'
+So I anticipate you are making SREs happy."
+- "Looks good, very pragmatic approach, particularly using Dapper rather than that bloody horrible ASP.NET membership cruft...
+I’m not sure there’s really any advantage to moving the data into Careers if we’re considering a move to StackAuth?
+Seems like it’ll add additional complexity for little benefit (Careers can already read/write to CareersAuth).
+Also, wondering if there’s any security advantages to keeping it as a separate DB?"
+- "Part of deprecating CareersAuth also involves tearing down the website/app pools, TeamCity configs etc. I’m guessing we need to get SRE involved here; both to get rid of the dev/prod config and to make sure they’re aware of it in their failover plans."

+So this showed some benefits I hadn't thought about - simpler for SRE to maintain.
+It also showed where I could simplify things - we didn't actually need to do a big database migration at all, we could just keep CareersAuth as a separate database.
+And it showed something which I missed out - the actual decommissioning process for the old app, which would require coordinating with SRE to update various configurations and take the old site down.

 Code review.
 Shipped it.
 Plan with SRE to decommission old CareersAuth site.
 Ended up not going further and merging the databases.

 Sep 2016.
 I was working on the new Talent onboarding experience, and needed to update the design on the login pages to match the main Stack Overflow (as one aspect of Careers being a fork of old SO was that it had the old SO design, which was really not very user friendly).
 I noticed CareersAuth was way out of date with .Net frameworks.
 Then I questioned its existence.